-Certificates issued pursuant to this CPS may be used for access control, confidentiality, integrity, authentication or non-repudiation, depending on the key usage and extended key usage existent in the certificate
+Certificates issued pursuant to this CPS may be used for access control, confidentiality, integrity, authentication or non-repudiation, depending on the key usage and extended key usage existent in the certificate.

 Certificate Appropriate Use Used for transactions that support digital signing of electronic forms, electronic documents, or electronic email.
-Qualified Digital Signature Issued for an individual, with or without an associated entity/organization.
+Qualified Digital Signature When The Serial Number field in the Subject Distinguished Name contains the prefix "TIN", the certificate should be used for signing electronic invoices and request forms for same usage certificates.
+Issued for an individual, with or without an associated entity/organization.
 Guarantees the non-repudiation of signatures and integrity of signed content by individuals.
-This signature as the same probative legal value as a handwritten signature.
+This signature has the same probative legal value as a handwritten signature.
 Used for transactions that support digital signing of electronic forms, electronic documents, or electronic email.
 Qualified Electronic Seal Issued for a legal person/entity/organization.
 Guarantees the non-repudiation of signatures and integrity of signed content by entities/organizations.
-This signature as the same probative legal value as a handwritten signature.
+Used for transactions that support digital signing of electronic invoices and certificate request form.
+Qualified Electronic Seal for Electronic Invoice Issued for a legal person/entity/organization.
+Guarantees the non-repudiation of signatures and integrity of signed content by entities/organizations.
 Used for specific electronic authentication transactions that support accessing web sites and other online content, electronic email, organizational systems, etc. Authentication Issued for an individual, with or without an associated entity/organization.
 Guarantee the authenticity of individuals (with or without an associated entity/organization).
 Used to cipher information to be communicated, such as electronic documents or email content.
 Confidentiality Issued for an individual, with or without an associated entity/organization.
-Guarantee the confidenciality of content.
+Guarantee the confidentiality of content.

-Used for transactions that support digital signing of electronic forms, electronic documents, or electron email. ç Issued for an individual, with or without an associa entity/organization. ted Guarantees the non-repudiation of signatures and integrity of signed content by individuals.
-Advanced Digital Signature Used for specific electronic authentication transactions that support accessing web sites and other online content, electronic email, organization systems, etc. al Guarantee the authenticity of individuals (with or without an associated entity/organization).
-Used to cipher information to be communicated, s as electronic documents or email content. ıch Guarantee the confidenciality of content.
+Used for transactions that support digital signing of electronic forms, electronic documents, or electronic email.
+Issued for an individual, with or without an associated entity/organization.
+Guarantees the non-repudiation of signatures and integrity of signed content by individuals.
+Advanced Digital Signature Used for specific electronic authentication transactions that support accessing web sites and other online content, electronic email, organizational systems, etc. Guarantee the authenticity of individuals (with or without an associated entity/organization).
+Used to cipher information to be communicated, such as electronic documents or email content.
+Guarantee the confidentiality of content.
 Used to secure online communication.
-Associates domain name with an organization. а SSL OV and Wildcard Issued for a legal person/entity/organization.
-Guarantee the authenticity and confidenciality.
-Used for transactions that support digital signing of electronic forms, electronic documents, or electron email.
-PSD2 Qualified Electronic Seal Guarantees the non-repudiation of signatures and integrity of signed content by entities/organizations This signature as the same probative legal value a handwritten signature. and Used to secure online communication where risks consequences of data compromise are high.
 Associates a domain name with an organization.
-Used to secure online communication where risks consequences of data compromise are high.
+SSL OV and Wildcard Issued for a legal person/entity/organization.
+Guarantee the authenticity and confidentiality.
+Used for transactions that support digital signing of electronic forms, electronic documents, or electronic email.
+PSD2 Qualified Electronic Seal Issued for a legal person/entity/organization.
+Guarantees the non-repudiation of signatures and integrity of signed content by entities/organizations.
+PSD2 Qualified Website Used to secure online communication where risks and consequences of data compromise are high.
+Associates a domain name with an organization.
+Authentication Issued for a legal person/entity/organization.
+Guarantee the authenticity and confidentiality.